 Although he did receive some formal schooling, his parents and especially his father recognised and developed his prodigious talent.
 His mother’s brother and sister were also key supports, especially his Aunt Selicia who maintained absolute love and support for Pugin.
 Because he was always around adults he developed social skills that were to serve him well throughout his life.

 Pugin’s letters survive and a few mention St Peter’s, but with little detail.
-However, his published correspondence includes extracts from letters of Father Cole, which indicates Pugin’s close interest in the furnishings.
+However, his published correspondence includes extracts from letters of Father Cole, which indicate Pugin’s close interest in the furnishings.
 So on 17 October 1843, nine days before the church opened, Cole and Pugin unpacked the reredos and the tabernacle.
-On 7 June 1844, Cole wrote to the supplier as follows: ‘I am very sorry that Mr Pugin was very much displeased with one of the elevation candlesticks you sent for St Peter’s New Church.
+On 7 June 1844, Cole wrote to the supplier: ‘I am very sorry that Mr Pugin was very much displeased with one of the elevation candlesticks you sent for St Peter’s New Church.
 He advised me to send it back to you to have it altered.
 It is quite crooked.’

 He died in 1852 aged 40.
-He had experienced tragedies in his life, he was a widow before he was twenty one.
+He had experienced tragedies in his life.
+He was a widow before he was twenty one.
 Additionally within a year of widowhood he lost both parents.
 He was also widowed a second time.
 His three marriages produced four children.